chen42/presentations/hsgwas.md

 * A model of social learning enabled voluntary nicotine intake in rats
 * A genetic association study on this trait
-* A brief dive into the rat genome for a sanity check of our results
+* A brief dive into the rat genome while trying to understand the results

 ---
 ## Tobacco use is the leading preventable cause of death